Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Materials and Methods

 \subsection{Data}

 Our data consisted of 1,517,433 petitions posted to Change.org between January 1, 2022 and December 31, 2024.
+Our difference-in-differences analyses focus on petitions posted prior to December 15, 2023, to capture the period of differential access.
+However, we also conduct descriptive analyses that include petitions posted through 2024, as in the analyses of repeat-petition writers (Figure 3), sentiment (SI Appendix Figure 11), title concreteness (SI Appendix Figure 12), vocabulary shifts (SI Appendix Figures 24-25), longitudinal trends of lexical style and outcome metrics (SI Appendix Figure 26), English language variety (SI Appendix Figure 27).
 Change.org is the largest online petition service, providing a platform for individuals to create their own petitions or support others' petitions.
-When users visit a Change.org petition, they are encouraged to sign the petition by sharing their name and zipcode.
+When users visit a Change.org petition, the platform encourages them to sign the petition by sharing their name and zipcode.
 Their signature then counts toward the total count of signatures displayed on the petition's page.
-Signees are then encouraged to support the petition by posting a comment.
+The platform then encourages signees to support the petition by posting a comment.
 Comments are therefore only posted by petition supporters who already signed a petition, and can be considered an exceptionally strong vote of support for the petition.
 Petition writers can declare their petitions to be a victory at any point --- however, victory status is a scarce and ambiguous signal.
 Some petitions are declared victories without ever accruing any signatures, and of the petitions we collected, only 1.38\% were ever declared victories.

+Prior research into online petitions has demonstrated that e-petitions are dependent on off-platform promotion through social networks, news outlets, or direct shares to gain signatures~\cite{prosser2011DoSocialNetworking,proskurnia2017PredictingtheSuccess, dumas2015ExaminingPoliticalMobilization, Carlson2019PleaseSignHere, Harrison2022ExploringEpetitioning}.
+Prior work has found crowdfunding platforms, which operate similarly to Change.org, to display ``friendfunding'', by which campaigns tend to be funded by friends and family, unless shared broadly on external social media platforms~\cite{lee2022NewDigitalSafetyNet, borst2018FromFriendfunding}.
+Based on this extensive prior work, we hypothesize that few readers browse Change.org in pursuit of petitions to support, but instead find petitions off-platform through social networks, news coverage, or direct shares from friends.